Denmark in the Eurovision Song Contest 2014: Background

-The Danish national broadcaster, DR, broadcasts the event within Denmark and organises the selection process for the nation's entry.
-Denmark has selected all of their Eurovision entries through the national final Dansk Melodi Grand Prix.
-Dansk Melodi Grand Prix 2014 was organised by the broadcaster in order to select Denmark's entry for the 2014 contest.
+As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has selected all of its Eurovision entries through the national final Dansk Melodi Grand Prix.
+DR organised Dansk Melodi Grand Prix 2014 in order to select its entry for the 2014 contest.

 Before Eurovision

 Dansk Melodi Grand Prix 2014

-Dansk Melodi Grand Prix 2014 was the 44th edition of Dansk Melodi Grand Prix, the music competition that selects Denmark's entries for the Eurovision Song Contest.
+Dansk Melodi Grand Prix 2014 was the 44th edition of Dansk Melodi Grand Prix, the music competition organised by DR to select its entries for the Eurovision Song Contest.
 The event was held on 8 March 2014 at the Arena Fyn in Odense, hosted by Louise Wolff and Jacob Riising and televised on DR1 as well as streamed online at the official DR website.
 The national final was watched by 1.785 million viewers in Denmark.

 Format

 Ten songs competed in one show where the winner was determined over two rounds of voting.
 In the first round, the top three songs based on the combination of votes from a public vote and a five-member jury panel qualified to the superfinal.
 In the superfinal, the winner was determined again by the votes of the jury and public.
 Viewers were able to vote via SMS.
 In addition to selecting the Danish Eurovision entry, the songwriters responsible for the winning song were awarded a monetary prize of 100,000 Danish kroner by the Danish songwriting association KODA.

 The five-member jury panel was composed of: